 The Council has fully complied with the SORP and implemented the requirement to collate its interests in companies.
 The Council has identified those companies that are subsidiaries, associates or joint ventures in accordance with the guidance detailed in the Statement of Recommended Practice, the provisions of FRS2 "Accounting for Subsidiary Undertakings" and the provisions of FRS9 "Associates and joint ventures".
-The exercise identified that the Council has 1 associate company but it is not deemed to be material in respect to the Accounts and therefore no Group Accounts have been prepared.
+The exercise identified that Group Accounts are required for 1 company and further information is available on pages 55 -60.